spamegg1/abstract-thinking/physical/README.md

 - Our brains evolved to deal with the physical world.
-- Our brains create simplified abstract representations of the physical world in our head for problem solving for survival.
+- Our brains create simplified abstract representations of the physical world in our head for problem solving to survive.
 - So most of our abstractions are in some way rooted in physical reality.

 ## Pattern recognition